Multiple sclerosis: Adverse effects

-Associated symptoms

-Both medications and neurorehabilitation have been shown to improve some symptoms, though neither changes the course of the disease.
+Symptom management

+Alongside treatment that affects the disease itself, MS care includes symptom management with or without medication.
 Some symptoms have a good response to medication, such as bladder spasticity, while others are little changed.
 Equipment such as catheters for neurogenic bladder dysfunction or mobility aids can help improve functional status.

-A multidisciplinary approach is important for improving quality of life; however, it is difficult to specify a 'core team' as many health services may be needed at different points in time.
-Multidisciplinary rehabilitation programs increase activity and participation of people with MS but do not influence impairment level.
-Studies investigating information provision in support of patient understanding and participation suggest that while interventions (written information, decision aids, coaching, educational programmes) may increase knowledge, the evidence of an effect on decision making and quality of life is mixed and low certainty.
-There is limited evidence for the overall efficacy of individual therapeutic disciplines, though there is good evidence that specific approaches, such as exercise, and psychological therapies are effective.
+A 2022 Cochrane review found that nabiximols (a specific Cannabis extract first approved in the United Kingdom in 2010) likely reduces the severity of spasticity as an adjunctive therapy to standard anti-spasticity medication in the short term, but may have increased medication discontinuation to a small degree due to adverse events.

+There is good evidence that specific approaches, such as exercise, and psychological therapies are effective.
 Cognitive training, alone or combined with other neuropsychological interventions, may show positive effects for memory and attention though firm conclusions are not possible given small sample numbers, variable methodology, interventions and outcome measures.
 The effectiveness of palliative approaches in addition to standard care is uncertain, due to lack of evidence.
 The effectiveness of interventions, including exercise, specifically for the prevention of falls in people with MS is uncertain, while there is some evidence of an effect on balance function and mobility.
 Cognitive behavioral therapy has shown to be moderately effective for reducing MS fatigue.
 The evidence for the effectiveness of non-pharmacological interventions for chronic pain is insufficient to recommend such interventions alone, however their use in combination with medications may be reasonable.

-Non-pharmaceutical

 There is some evidence that aquatic therapy is a beneficial intervention.

 The spasticity associated with MS can be difficult to manage because of the progressive and fluctuating course of the disease.
 Although there is no firm conclusion on the efficacy in reducing spasticity, PT interventions can be a safe and beneficial option for patients with multiple sclerosis.
 Physical therapy including vibration interventions, electrical stimulation, exercise therapy, standing therapy, and radial shock wave therapy (RSWT), were beneficial for limiting spasticity, helping limit excitability, or increasing range of motion.